Engelbert Kaempfer: Manuscripts

 At Kaempfer's death his mostly unpublished manuscripts were purchased by Sir Hans Sloane via George I's court physician Johann Georg Steigerthal and conveyed to England.
 Among them was a History of Japan, translated from the manuscript into English by Sloane's librarian John Gaspar Scheuchzer (1702–1729).
-It was first published at London, in 2 vols., in 1727.
+It was first published in London, in 2 vols., in 1727.
 The original German (Heutiges Japan, Japan of Today) had not been published; the extant German version was translated from the English.
 Besides Japanese history, this book contains a description of the political, social and physical state of the country in the 17th century.
 For upwards of a hundred years, when Japan was closed to foreigners, it was the chief source of information for the general reader.
 In the 21st century it is considered to have some value.
 A life of the author is prefixed to the History.
 Kaempfer's original manuscripts are held by the British Library.

 Most have been published since 2001:

 Engelbert Kaempfer, Werke.
 Kritische Ausgabe in Einzelbänden.
 Herausgegeben von Detlef Haberland, Wolfgang Michel, Elisabeth Gössmann.